WycliffeUSA/scripturepub-Dallas/docs/installation.md

  - Read about [docker](https://www.docker.com)
  - Install it
  - If you are not working on Linux (but OSX, Windows) instead, you will need a VM to run docker.
- - Add ``127.0.0.1 yii2-starter-kit.dev backend.yii2-starter-kit.dev storage.yii2-starter-kit.dev``* to your `hosts` file
+ - Add ``127.0.0.1 app-publishing-service.dev backend.app-publishing-service.dev storage.app-publishing-service.dev``* to your `hosts` file
- If you don't intend to use Docker containers for application deployment, it might be better to use the Vagrant way to install `yii2-starter-kit`.
+ If you don't intend to use Docker containers for application deployment, it might be better to use the Vagrant way to install `app-publishing-service`.

  * - docker host IP address may vary on Windows and MacOS systems